inspec/inspec/docs/dev/filtertable-internals.md

 This is the most common option.
 It selects an implementation in which the desired method will be defined such that it returns an array of the row values using the specified key.
 In other words, this acts as a "column fetcher", like in SQL: "SELECT some_column FROM some_table"

-Internally, (line 195-200), a Struct type is created to repressent a row of raw data.
+Internally, (line 195-200), a Struct type is created to represent a row of raw data.
 The struct's attribute list is taken from the `field` options passed to `add`.

 * No checking is performed to see if the field name is actually a column in the raw data (the raw data hasn't been fetched yet, so we can't check).
 * You can't have two `add` calls that reference the same field, because the Struct would see that as a duplicate attribute.